Stamford Health’s COVID-19 Hotline

 - Monitor patients and staff for symptoms

-- Keep staff at stay home if they are not feeling well
+- Urge staff to stay home if they are not feeling well

 As we have continued to see the overall number of COVID-19 cases decline, we are pleased to welcome visitors on a limited basis, following the safety precautions and guidance outlined below.

-- Patients admitted for overnight stays excluding those with COVID-19 or on airborne precautions, who are in a private room, may have 1 visitor per day, between the hours of 1-5 p.m.
+- Patients admitted for overnight stays excluding those with COVID-19 or on airborne precautions, may have 1 visitor per day, between the hours of 1-5 p.m.

 - Visitors will be asked to stay in the patient’s room for the duration of their visit, unless otherwise requested by a member of the care team.

 - Neonatal ICU (NICU) and pediatric patients may have two parent/guardian visitors.

 - Labor & Delivery patients may have one designated support visitor.

 - At this time, no visitors will be permitted to visit patients in South One Inpatient Psychiatric Unit.